catppuccin/gnome-terminal/README.md

 ## Usage

-1. Make sure `dconf` (sometimes called `dconf-cli`) is installed on your system
+1. Make sure `dconf` (sometimes called `dconf-cli` or `dconf-editor`) is installed on your system
 2. `git clone https://github.com/catppuccin/gnome-terminal`
+3. `cd gnome-terminal/`
-3. `cd gnome-terminal/ && ./install.sh "Terminal profile name"`
+4. `./install.sh "Terminal profile name"`
-	If no profile name is given, the script defaults to the "Default" profile
-4. Optionaly remove the repository: `cd .. && rm -rf gnome-terminal`
+5. You can now remove the directory

+The script can be ran without any argumnets: It will list your profiles, if you have any, or create a profile named "Default" and apply the theme to it

 ## 💝 Thanks to

 - [Broccoli](https://github.com/broccoli5)